ncr/background-fu/README.txt

     run "RAILS_ENV=production ruby #{current_path}/script/daemons stop"
     run "RAILS_ENV=production ruby #{current_path}/script/daemons start"
   end

+== CONFIGURATION:

+  By default, completed background jobs that are more than one week old will be cleaned out of the database on application startup, and the daemon will check for queued background jobs every 5 seconds.

+  To override these settings, modify your config/daemons.yml file:

+  background_fu:
+    cleanup_interval: :on_startup # :on_startup | :continuous
+    monitor_interval: 5           # Check every x seconds

 == BONUS FEATURES:

 There are bonus features available if you set